Skip to main content

 Education

-The WSMA is training the next generation of physician leaders, helping physicians develop the skills they need to thrive professionally, and delivering health equity education to members and physician leaders across Washington.
-In 2022, our education efforts reached more physicians than ever:
+The WSMA and the WSMA Foundation are training the next generation of physician leaders, helping physicians and physician assistants develop the skills they need to thrive professionally, and delivering health equity education to members and physician leaders across Washington.
+Our education efforts are reaching more physicians and physician assistants than ever*:

-• WSMA’s Center for Leadership Development, winner of a 2021 American Association of Medical Society Executives Profile of Excellence Award, delivered 16 trainings to 186 physician leaders and 46 health care professionals in the past year.
+• WSMA's Center for Leadership Development, winner of a 2021 American Association of Medical Society Executives Profiles of Excellence Award, delivered five courses to 54 physician leaders and 20 health care professionals.

-• Held bimonthly Health Equity M&M webinars to provide a framework for recognizing and examining our biases and identifying the ways systemic racism exists in our organizations.
+• Held bimonthly Health Equity M&M webinars to examine our biases and identify the ways systemic racism exists in our organizations, with 109 physician interactions and 13 health care professional interactions.

 Operational Excellence

-The WSMA is a trusted, respected, and effective voice for physicians, our patients, and the communities we care for, regardless of practice setting, specialty, or career choice.
-In 2022, the WSMA:
+The WSMA is a trusted, respected, and effective voice for physicians, physician assistants, our patients, and the communities we care for, regardless of practice setting, specialty, or career choice.
+In 2024, the WSMA:

 Join or renew your membership today!